 No. Author of Submission Comment Council's Response 4 Resident The submissions requests the CMP include more action to address the long-term erosion and coastal inundation along the Mallabula / Tanilba foreshore, which is adversely impacting public assets.
 Reference is made to Action CH005, to prepare an adaptation strategy for the Tilligerry Peninsula, for which further detail is provided in Section 3.2.4 of the CMP.
 Given the high risk arising from tidal inundation (i.e. permanent inundation under sea level rise conditions) in future, it was recognised that there was a need for more time to work with the community and key stakeholders to develop a sustainable, long-term strategic approach to managing coastal hazards on the Peninsula.
 It is noted also that the risk to life and property from coastal hazards in Tanilba is lower and there is a need for further information on erosion hazards prior to progressing major shoreline protection works.
 Hence, the CMP does not propose to implement potentially costly management actions at this time, pending completion of the adaptation strategy.
 5 Resident Point 1 - The submission expresses concern about the proposed Offshore Renewables Zone located offshore of the CMP study area and potential terrestrial and marine impacts of offshore wind infrastructure, as well as impacts to the public use and enjoyment of the coastal zone and coastal economy.
 Point 1 - The Offshore Renewables Zone is located outside the CMP study area, in addition the location at which any associated infrastructure would come ashore is not at this time known.
-Irrespective, PSC has committed to working with key stakeholders to monitor and share information on major projects that may

-No. Author of Submission Comment Council's Response - Odbinission Point 2 - The maintenance of good water quality in Port impact the CMP study area (e.g. refer Action DI001).
-Stephens is considered to be a high priority for the CMP with respect to both Point 2 - In recognition of the importance of water quality for Port Stephens, Council catchment practices (compliance) and boating impacts. has proposed to revise the CMP to include management option WQ001, to develop a new water quality monitoring Point 3 - The submission seeks clarification as to whether beach nourishment is proposed under the CMP, and if so, asks whether this is a sustainable option. program for Port Stephens, as an Action in the CMP.
+Irrespective, PSC has committed to working with key stakeholders to monitor and share information on major projects that may omment Council's Response go Str a h with ca (cc im Po se wh is an a se ho for pa ide as in in clin Po de reg the point 2 - The maintenance of and water quality in Port ephens is considered to be high priority for the CMP th respect to both tchment practices ompliance) and boating pacts.
+Soint 3 - The submission eks clarification as to nether beach nourishment proposed under the CMP, dif so, asks whether this is sustainable option.
+Soint 4 - The need to dredge an avigational access, in articular at Tea Gardens, is entified.
+Soint 5 - Management of aste, contamination risk and everse impacts to ordiversity are also identified high priorities for the CMP the submission, particularly the context of ongoing mate change.
+Soint 6 - Planning and evelopment controls that gulate potential impacts to be coastal zone are prorted by the respondent. impact the CMP study area (e.g. refer Action DI001).
+Point 2 - In recognition of the importance of water quality for Port Stephens, Council has proposed to revise the CMP to include management option WQ001, to develop a new water quality monitoring program for Port Stephens, as an Action in the CMP.
 Further, Action WQ003 has been modified to permit a broader scope for ongoing monitoring.
-This will provide Point 4 - The need to dredge for navigational access, in particular at Tea Gardens, is identified.
-Council with greater flexibility to adopt a more comprehensive water quality monitoring program, if supported by the outcome of Action WQ001.
-Point 5 - Management of waste, contamination risk and adverse impacts to biodiversity are also identified as high priorities for the CMP in the submission, particularly in the context of ongoing climate change.
+This will provide Council with greater flexibility to adopt a more comprehensive water quality monitoring program, if supported by the outcome of Action WQ001.
 Point 3 - Beach nourishment in the form of sand carting has been proposed in Actions RA016 and RA011 at Conroy Park and Shoal Bay respectively.
-Some additional minor nourishment is proposed at various locations Point 6 - Planning and development controls that regulate potential impacts to the coastal zone are supported by the respondent. as part of Action E012.
+Some additional minor nourishment is proposed at various locations as part of Action E012.
 The costs for these options incorporate the cost of renourishment when the beach volume triggers the need for the works.
 Therefore, the options are sustainable.
 Point 4 - It is assumed the reference to navigational dredging is to Corrie Channel.
 MidCoast Council has received \$2M funding